svelteuidev/svelteui/apps/docs/src/pages/theming/create-styles.md

   body: { margin: 0 },
 });

-// then import it in your top level component i.e __layout.svelte or App.svelte
+// then import it in your top level component i.e +layout.svelte or App.svelte
 <script>
     import { globalStyles } from 'styles.js'